 From crying.

-Grace looked up and startled so hard that Ethan felt ashamed before either of them said a word.
+Grace looked up and startled so violently that Ethan felt ashamed before either of them had spoken.

-She tried to rise immediately, one hand clutching the plate, the other reaching for the counter to steady herself.
+She tried to stand immediately, one hand clutching the plate, the other reaching for the counter.

 “No,” Ethan said, too fast.
 “Please.
 Don’t get up.”